oneapi-src/oneDAL/docs/source/onedal/algorithms/decomposition/pca.rst

 is also the :math:`k`-th principal component of the training data set.
 Based on this, the principal components can be computed in three steps:

 #.
-Computation of the covariance (or correlation) matrix
+Computation of the covariance (or correlation) matrix.
 #.
-Computation of the eigenvectors and eigenvalues of the covariance (or correlation) matrix
+Computation of the eigenvectors and eigenvalues of the covariance (or correlation) matrix.
 #.
-Processing (sorting and storing) the results
+Processing (sorting and storing) the results.

 Covariance matrix can be computed in the following way: